MeloniaGov/main-site/government/pm.md

 ---
-title: awedball
+title: CalvinX
-desc: Learn more about the Prime Minister of the Republic of Melonia, awedball.
+desc: Learn more about the Prime Minister of the Republic of Melonia, CalvinX.
-description: Learn more about the Prime Minister of the Republic of Melonia, awedball.
+description: Learn more about the Prime Minister of the Republic of Melonia, CalvinX.
-position: Prime Minister of the Republic of Melonia
+position: MPrime Minister of the Republic of Melonia
-heroDesc: A fairly recently-naturalized citizen of Melonia who has already climbed up to a top rank in the Republic.
+heroDesc: A relatively new citizen of Melonia who won the people's heart quickly.
-keywords: prime minister, pm, awedball, awedball545
+keywords: parliament, member of parliament, calvin, deajginia
 layout: government
-image: awedball-portrait.png
+image: calvin-portrait.png
 permalink: /government/pm/
 ---

 ## Introduction
-**awedball**, also known by his username awedball545, is the current Prime Minister and the Minister of Science of the Republic of Melonia.
-He was appointed to the Minister position by President Michael Webb on January 25, 2023, and unanimously confirmed by the Parliament.
-After President Webb and former Prime Minister tz_scion had a political disagreement, President Webb decided to appoint awedball as his Prime Minister candidate instead. awedball has been the Prime Minister since February 15, 2023. awedball helped found and is a member of the CalvinBall Party, which aims to provide the best experience and level the playing field for all citizens, new and old.
+**CalvinX**, also known simply as Calvin, is the current Prime Minister and the former Member of Parliament (Deajginia) the Republic of Melonia.
+He won his MP position in an election on February 15, 2023.
+He was appointed as PM by President Scion and confirmed by Parliament on June 15, 2023.
+Calvin helped found and is a member of the CalvinBall Party, which aims to provide the best experience and level the playing field for all citizens, new and old.

 ## Achievements

 #### Personal
-- In the process of creating many public farms to provide for Melonians, especially new citizens.
-- Co-founded the CalvinBall Party.
+- Founded the CalvinBall Party.

-#### Minister of Science
+#### Member of Parliament
-- Provided expertise for public farms, especially the triple mob spawner project.

-#### Prime Minister
-- Appointed tz_scion to the Minister of State and Minister of Architecture positions.
-- Approved large road projects in Sjafardyn and West Agronia.
+- Co-wrote the Farm Registration Act, a law that provides proper public information about farms in the Republic of Melonia.
+- Contributed to discussions and edited several bills, including Constitutional Amendment III, Constitutional Amendment IV, the AFK Act, the Server Bank Act, and the Building Standards Act.

 ## Goals
-- Establish new public farms to provide for the Melonian people.
+- Write and modify laws to protect the Melonian people and help new citizens flourish.
 - Maintain security and prosperity in Melonia.